nikhilyarlagadda/LSRE-NIKHILYARLAGADDA/ReflectiveReport/reflectivelog.md

       - Risk/Restriction: User may forget login id
       - Abstract level: Function level
   - The requirement 3 is an original requirement and it is in the component level.
 It has two requirements in the abstract levels.
 So I have created one new requirement 9 and placed them in the function level.
 The requirements 1 and 4 are already existing requirements, I have lined them to this requirement without creating a new requirement.
+  - <h5>Lessons learned</h5>
+    - It is easy to implement and work out the process.
+The requirements can be handled easily and can also break the complex requirements from higher level to lower level by using this model   The problems that, I have faced during the implementation was with placing the requirement into suitable level.

+- <h5>Article 2: QUPER</h5>
+  - <h5> QUPER Description</h5>
+    - Detailed guidelines for application of QUPER model is presented in 7 steps by considering an example of quality requirements.
+They are
+      -  Identify candidate quality requirements: It is important to consider the relevant features, market, competitor, and hardware platform capability when defining quality requirements.
+      -  Define scale and unit: The quality level is identified with the help of scale and unit.
+      -  Identify reference levels: Identify reference levels based on actual products and competing products.
+Estimations are considered based on the uncertainty level.
+      -  Elicit quality breakpoints: For each quality requirement, market expectations should be defined as the values of quality breakpoints.
+        -  Utility breakpoint which is the lowest acceptable value in the market
+        -  Saturation breakpoint, representing quality levels that are clearly considered excessive by the market.
+        -  Differentiation breakpoint, values above this breakpoint give a market advantage.
+      -  Estimate cost barriers: For each quality requirement, the cost factor is estimated in terms of values of cost barriers.
+The recommended number of cost barriers are two.
+      -  Set candidate requirements: Candidate requirements should be identified and decided for coming releases.
+Estimates can be given in three forms.
+They are
+        -  Both a good target and a stretch target.
+        -  Stretch target, highest accepted value is specified.
+        -  Good target, lowest accepted value is specified.
+      -  Identify cost dependencies: The other quality requirements that need to be changed if the quality requirement is improved from one breakpoint to another.
+It is important to identify the cost dependencies.
+Two factors should be considered during the selection process.
+        -  Identifying the list of quality requirements that are cheaper and easier to improve when the one quality requirement is improved.
+        -  Identifying the list of quality requirements that are more difficult and expensive to improve when the one quality requirement is improved.
+      -  An extra step is Identifying cost dependencies were included in this paper.
+Dependencies have an impact on the estimated cost of another quality requirement.
+The cost to improve the quality level for one QR may imply an improved level of quality for other QR.
+This may lead to a change of other QR cost barriers and which QR to select for the coming release.
+  - <h5>Article selection and why</h5>
+  - <h5>Execution and proof of concept</h5>
+    - QUPER model is executed in 7 steps as follows:
+      - Identify candidate quality requirements:
+        - Quality Requirement 1: The competitor have recently released a product with a response time of 3 sec.
+        - Quality Requirement 2: The competitor have recently released a product with a MTTR (mean time to repair) of 60 min.
+      - Define scale and unit:
+        - Quality Requirement 1:
+          - Scale: Time
+          - Unit: sec
+      - Quality Requirement 2:
+          - Scale: Time
+          - Unit: min
+      - Identify reference levels:
+        - Quality Requirement 1:
+          - Product: own product x                Level : 7 sec
+          - Product: competitor product y      Level : 6 sec
+          - Product: competitor product z	      Level : 2 sec
+        - Quality Requirement 2:
+          - Product: competitor product  x           Level :85 min
+          - Product: own product y		 Level :80 min
+          - Product: competitor product z             Level : 60min
+      - Elicit quality breakpoints
+        - Quality Requirement 1:
+          - Utility breakpoint : 9 sec
+          - Saturation breakpoint: 1sec
+          - Differentiation breakpoint: 5sec
+        - Quality Requirement 2:
+          - Utility breakpoint : 90 min
+          - Saturation breakpoint: 30 min
+          - Differentiation breakpoint: 70 min
+      - Estimate cost barriers:
+        - Quality Requirement 1:
+          - Q (ref) = 7 sec
+          - Q1= 4 sec          new software architecture needed
+          - C1= 1 week
+          - Q2= 2 sec       new hardware architecture needed
+          - C2= 4 weeks
+       - Quality Requirement 2:
+          - Q (ref) = 80min
+          - Q1= 65 min     new software architecture needed
+          - C1= 4 weeks
+          - Q2= 40 min     new hardware architecture needed
+          - C2= 9 weeks
+      - Set candidate requirements:
+        - Quality Requirement 1:
+          - Good:4sec    Rationale: Beats most of its competitors
+          - Stretch:3 sec  Rationale: beats if software architecture is feasible
+        - Quality Requirement 2:
+          - Good:50 min   Rationale: Beats most of its competitors
+          - Stretch:45 min   Rationale: beats if software architecture is feasible
+      - Identify cost dependencies:
+      - The last step in this QUPER model is to identify the dependencies.
+If the change in system for one quality requirement impacts how many quality requirements are identified in this steps.
+For this step, I assume that there a total of 9 Quality requirements including the above two quality requirements.
+        - Quality requirement 1: In this case all the 9 requirements are dependent on each other.
+          - Among a total of 3 requirements are easier and cheaper to implement
+          - Among a total of 5 requirements are easier and cheaper to implement
+        - Quality requirement 2: In this case only 7 requirements are dependent on each other.
+          - Among a total of 4 requirements are easier and cheaper to implement
+          - Among a total of 2 requirements are easier and cheaper to implement
+      - After this an expert will identify to implement which dependencies either the easier or harder based on the estimated values and effort.